ConesaLab/SQANTI/README.md

 ##Optional Input Files:##

-**4. Corrected isoforms file:** Isoforms to be filtered can be provided in a fasta file format to be automatically filtered by sqanti filtering.
+**1. Corrected isoforms file:** Isoforms to be filtered can be provided in a fasta file format to be automatically filtered by sqanti filtering.

 ##Output Files:##

-#
-## fill by Cecile #
+**1. Confusion_matrix_trainingset.txt:** confusion matrix obtained on the cross-validation (10 fold, repeated 10 times) preformed on the training set.
+The rows correspond to the predictions, the columns corresponds to the reference (TP_isoforms, TN_isoforms).

+**2. Variable_Importance_trainingset.txt:** Importance of each variable on the final classifier.
+Values obtained with the function varImp of the caret library.

+**3. ROC_curves_RF.pdf:** ROC curves obtained on the cross-validation.
+One doted ROC curve by repetition.
+The red curve corresponds to the curve computed from the 10 repetitions.
+The area under ROC is computed and written at the bottom right of the plot.

+**4. feature_importance_training.pdf:** boxplot on the training set of the values of the 5 variables used by the classifier in function of the class (TP/TN).
+Log scale.
+In order to avoid infinite values in log scale we added plus one to each value for the variables “bite”, “minimum coverage”, “minimum sample coverage”, “isoform expression”.

+**5. feature_importance_ total.pdf:** boxplot of the values of the 5 variables used by the classifier on the predictions performed on the multi-exonic transcripts.
+Log scale.
+In order to avoid infinite value in log scale, we added plus one to each value for the variables “bite”, “minimum coverage”, “minimum sample coverage”, “isoform expression”.

+**6. curated_transcriptome.txt:**  One columns file providing the set of isoforms don't predicted as artifacs.

 ##**Version**##